2000 -2010 - The Next Millennium

 Enter the Cloud!!

-And the questions the CAD vendors are starting to ask
+And the question the CAD vendors are starting to ask

 “How do we keep these suckers on board?”